hannydevelop/engineering-portal/content/Performing Web Authentication with LoginRadius in Vue.js/index.md

 yarn global add @vue/cli
 ```

 Next, we'll be creating our Vue.js project.
-To create our login radius Vue project, run the command below in your terminal.
+To create our LoginRadius Vue project, run the command below in your terminal.

 ```js
 vue create loginradius